Program at a glance

 Multiple start dates are available throughout the year.
 The course is offered at Camosun College in Victoria with supplementary training at BCIT in North Vancouver.
-Contact BridgeWatchRating@camosun.ca for more details on dates, locations, and entrance requirements, or to apply for the Bridge Watch Rating program.
+Contact BridgeWatchRating@camosun.ca for more details on dates, location, entrance requirements, and prerequisites, or to apply for the Bridge Watch Rating program.

 A career at sea!

 Get the skills to start a nautical career aboard commercial vessels.

 Bridge Watch Rating Program